NakamotoSans/Contracts/README.md

 #### What we are providing?
 ---

-- We have implemented smart contract addressing the issue of storing critical data necessary at different stages of supplychain and making it verifiable by all stakeholders in supplychain.
+- We have implemented smart contract addressing the issue of storing critical data necessary at different stages of Taxi Hailing and making it verifiable by all stakeholders in dRyver.

+-We eliminate the existence of middle agency, Thereby completely removing the regulation of salaries of drivers by corporations.
+And in that

 #### Application Workflow Diagram